"It is more blessed to give than to receive, but it is also more difficult to receive than to give."

 Active Shadow: The Codependent

 In the Codependent shadow, receptivity is blocked.
-You insist on being the only giver—maintaining control, avoiding vulnerability, or protecting your self-image as the strong one.
-You deflect compliments, help, or gifts with discomfort and often refuse support, even when you need it.
+We insist on being the only giver—maintaining control, avoiding vulnerability, or protecting our self-image as the strong one.
+We deflect compliments, help, or gifts with discomfort and refuse support, even when we need it.

 The Codependent's refusal to receive creates imbalance—he depletes himself through constant giving while denying others the chance to contribute.
-Over time, this leads to resentment, fatigue, and a feeling of isolation, even among those he helps.
+This leads to resentment, fatigue, and isolation, even among those he helps.

 Passive Shadow: The Mooch

 In the Mooch shadow, receptivity becomes entitlement.
-You take without appreciation, without reciprocity, and without honoring the giver.
+We take without appreciation, without reciprocity, and without honoring the giver.
 There is no awareness of mutual exchange, only expectation.

 Near Enemies: False Versions

-Passive dependence: Waiting for others to take care of you.
+Passive dependence: Waiting for others to take care of us.
 True receptivity is active, not passive.

 Deflection disguised as humility: Refusing to receive in the name of not wanting to impose.
 True receptivity accepts graciously, knowing it supports both giver and receiver.

-Keeping score: Receiving but calculating what is owed.
+Keeping score: Receiving while calculating what is owed.
 True receptivity receives freely.

-Notice your resistance: Pay attention to the discomfort that arises when someone gives to you.
-Observe the stories you tell yourself about why you shouldn't receive.
-See where old beliefs keep you shut.
+Notice our resistance: Pay attention to the discomfort that arises when someone gives to us.
+Watch the stories we tell ourselves about why we shouldn't receive.
+See where old beliefs keep us closed.

-Receive from life itself: Allow yourself to receive rest when you're tired.
-Take in beauty when you encounter it.
-Accept pleasure without guilt, letting it fill you.
+Receive from life itself: Allow ourselves to receive rest when we're tired.
+Take in beauty when we encounter it.
+Accept pleasure without guilt, letting it fill us.

-Honor the giver by truly receiving: Recognize that others want to give, and your receiving allows that.
-When you truly receive, you complete the circuit of generosity.
+Honor the giver by truly receiving: Know that others want to give, let our receiving allow that.
+When we truly receive, we complete the circuit of generosity.

 The Art of Receiving